-Bainskloof Pass is a high mountain pass at an elevation of 595 metres (1,952 ft) above the sea level, located in the Western Cape province of South Africa, on the Regional road R310 between Wellington and Ceres.
+Bainskloof Pass is a mountain pass at an elevation of 597m (1,958ft) above the sea level, located in the Western Cape province of South Africa.
+It’s said to be one of South Africa’s finest scenic passes.

 Completed in 1854, this engineering masterpiece was designed and built by temporary Wellington resident Andrew Geddes Bain with the use of convict labour and raw, rough materials and methods.
 Originally built for carriages and carts, the pass was later tarred.
 Bain achieved this remarkable feat without any formal engineering training, and then continued to build several more passes in the Western Cape.
 He and his son Thomas collectively built over 30 passes in the country.
 In 1934, the road was tarred.

 The road to the summit, also known as Bainskloofpas, is totally paved.
 It’s called Regional road R310.
 The road was rebuilt in 2022.

 Tucked away in the Limiet Mountains, the pass is 31.2km (19.38 miles) long, running from Wellington, a town in the Western Cape Winelands to the bridge over the Breede River, on the way to Ceres.
 The pass, one of the most picturesque and magnificently constructed passes in South Africa, is a National Monument which blends in perfectly with its natural surroundings.
 At the top of the pass you will find a plantation and a picnic spot.